isao/test50/README.md

 README
 ======

+This repo is used to capture the output of `mojito create app hybrid` and `mojito build hybridapp` across various versions of mojito, as a reference for discussion, possible documentation, and debugging.

 The shell script `build.sh` runs mojito's create and build commands.
 Pass an optional argument to use for the app name.
 The build product will be in `«appname»-bld`.
 Note-- edit the script to point to your copy of mojito.

 use like: